sunsembrace/Project-DataPulse/readme.md

 Managing Resource Dependencies with Athena
 During deployment, Athena queries sometimes failed because the underlying S3 bucket was not fully created beforehand.
 To fix this, I added an explicit depends_on attribute in Terraform to ensure the Athena database resource waits for the S3 bucket creation.
 This improved the reliability and order of my infrastructure provisioning.

+Updating Lambda_handler with indempotency to prevent overwrites.
+Added a block of code which before attempting to upload, lambda checks if the file (with generated s3 key) already exists in the bucket using head_object. if object already exists, function logs a warning and skips the upload returning a success response. if object doesn't exist (error 404), function proceeds to upload as normal. if any other error occurs (e.g S3 access isues), it is raised normally to avoid masking real problems.

+This ensures system is indempotent.
+Provenets accidental overwriting of data in S3. makes the function safe to retry or run in parallel.